Exterior Painting Tips and TechniquesUpdated: Feb. 27, 2023

 Paint stores can help with colors and quantities

 Choosing exterior paint colors that complement the architectural details of your house and fit the character of your neighborhood is the first step to a great paint job.
 Check out bookstores and libraries for books on the subject.
 You’ll find brochures at the paint store with collections of historic colors.
 Many paint stores have designers on staff who can help you choose colors, or you could hire a designer or architect.
+Let them know if you’re painting wood siding or something else.
+And here are a few tips for painting wood siding.

 Buy a quart of each color you’ve chosen and paint the entire color scheme on a small area of your house before committing to gallons.
 If you don’t like the results, change the colors and try again.